http-wasm/http-wasm/http-handler/http-handler.md

 ;; flags:

-;; feature_buffer_request buffers the HTTP request body when reading, so that ;; `next` can see the original.
+;; feature_buffer_request buffers the HTTP request body when reading, so that ;; the next handler can also read it.
 ;;
 ;; Note: Buffering a request is done on the host and can use resources such as ;; memory.
 It also may reduce the features of the underlying request due to ;; implications of buffering or wrapping.
 (global $feature_buffer_request  i32 (i32.const 1))

+;; feature_buffer_response buffers the HTTP response produced by the next ;; handler defined on the host instead of sending it immediately.
+;;
-;; feature_buffer_response buffers the HTTP response produced by `next` instead ;; of sending it immediately.
-This allows the caller to inspect and overwrite ;; the HTTP status code, response body or trailers.
-As the response is deferred, ;; expect timing differences when enabled.
+;; This allows the `handle_response` to inspect and overwrite the HTTP status ;; code, response body or trailers.
+As the response is deferred, expect timing ;; differences when enabled.
 ;;
 ;; Note: Buffering a response is done on the host and can use resources such as ;; memory.
 It also may reduce the features of the underlying response due to